JustinBaheu/Zaamine/README.md

 ![](/images/recommender_system-screenshot_2.PNG)

 ## [Project 2: e-Commerce Chatbot in Rasa and Python](https://github.com/Zaamine/eCommerce_Chatbot-Rasa_Python)
-Implemented a Chatbot (Virtual Assistant) which automates the customer service of an e-commerce website.
+Implemented a Chatbot (Virtual Assistant) in Python which automates the customer service of an e-commerce website.

 * Possibility for the user to get from the chatbot:
 	* answers to questions about the company and its services